I stumbled on something strange yesterday. Buried in dusty engineering textbooks. A forgotten world. Analog computing.

 return self.digital_backend.compute(preprocessed)

-Here’s what blows my mind: analog computing is basically nature doing math.
+What blows my mind - analog computing is just nature doing math.
 A planet’s orbit?
 That’s a gravitational equation being solved in real-time.
-A mechanical differential analyzer?
-It’s just copying nature’s homework.
+No code required.
+A mechanical differential analyzer just copied nature’s homework.

 Simple analog integrator